Premium truffle durian snow skin mooncake ($88 for a box of four)

 Add an exquisite touch to your mooncake this year with some bird’s nest, prized for its beautification properties.
 It comes generously encased within smooth, sweet custard, and are best served warm for maximum enjoyment.
 But for those looking for something traditional, perennial favourites, like the white lotus seed paste with salted yolk, are also available.

-Salty Tau Sar with Salted Egg Yolk ($33.80 for box of four)
+Salty Tau Sar with Salted Egg Yolk ($33.80 for a box of four)

 Amid all the new-fangled creations, Thye Moh Chan continues to make traditional Teochew pastries using time-honoured techniques.
 Its mung bean filling, for instance, takes hours to soak, prepare, and cook.
 It’s then used to fill its tau sar pastries to bring you a taste of the past.